nemmusu/sc2-map-unlocker/README.md

 [README: Italian](./README_IT.md)

 [README: English](./README.md)
-# Stronghold Crusader 2 Editor Unlocker
+# Stronghold Crusader 2 Map Unlocker

 This is a simple program that allows you to unlock the original maps of Stronghold Crusader 2 so that they can be edited in the map editor.